enriquesuarezzz/sky-match-api/README.md

     MySQL2 - MySQL client for Node.js with promises
-    dotenv - Loads environment variables from a .env file cors - Enables Cross-Origin Resource Sharing (CORS)
+    dotenv - Loads environment variables from a .env file cors - Enables Cross-Origin Resource Sharing (CORS) jsonwebtoken -  library for securely creating and verifying JSON Web Tokens (JWTs), which are used for authentication and information exchange between parties.